Statistical formulation of Onsager-Machlup variational principle: Brownian particle in a shear flow

 where we have fixed $N$ to satisfy $K_X(0)=0$ and $\Phi_0$ has been cancelled by $N$.

 Finally, the second-order cumulants are obtained from the CGF as

 These results recover those in Refs.~\cite{Foister80,Broeck82,Schram96,Orihara11} and Eq.~(\ref{XX}) is different from Eq.~(\ref{XiXj}) due to the shear flow.
 Notice that the correction term is proportional to $\tau^3$~\cite{Broeck82,Schram96}.
-As shown in Eq.~(\ref{XY}), the shear flow also leads to the cross-correlation between $X$ and $Y$, being proportional to $\tau^2$.
-From Eq.~(\ref{QXinShear}), we further notice that the higher order cumulants vanish, i.e., $\langle\mathbf X^n\rangle_\mathrm c=0$ for $n\ge3$.
-The above example demonstrates that SOMVP can be applied not only for thermal equilibrium systems but also for out-of-equilibrium systems driven by external flows.
+As shown in Eq.~(\ref{XY}), the shear flow also leads to the cross-correlation between $X$ and $Y$ being proportional to $\tau^2$.
+From Eq.~(\ref{QXinShear}), we further find that the higher order cumulants vanish, i.e., $\langle\mathbf X^n\rangle_\mathrm c=0$ for $n\ge3$, which has not been obtained by the classical approaches.
+The above calculation demonstrates that SOMVP can be applied not only for systems in thermal equilibrium also for out-of-equilibrium systems driven by external flows.